Your cart

 4. Stress management: Chronic stress has been linked to decreased NAD+ levels, so managing stress through techniques such as meditation, yoga, or exercise may help to boost NAD+ levels.

-To summarize this article, nicotinamide adenine dinucleotide, or NAD, is a coenzyme that plays a vital role in regulating various metabolic pathways in the body, including energy metabolism, DNA repair, and cell communication.
+Nicotinamide adenine dinucleotide, or NAD, is a coenzyme that plays a vital role in regulating various metabolic pathways in the body, including energy metabolism, DNA repair, and cell communication.

 There is some evidence to suggest that NAD+ levels may decline with age and may be associated with the development of certain age-related diseases.